execute-it/Execute-It/README.md

   * As all communications will happen through websocktes, therefore consuming less bandwidth than current online video sessions.

 ![alt text](/assets/eduthon.png "Flow")

- ### Installation
-  This project uses docker.
-So ensure that you have Docker and Docker Compose installed on your system For installation instructions refer: https://docs.docker.com/install/
-Also, make sure that you have port `80` and `3000` open on the host

-#### Building all docker files
- 1. cd to`/user-image`directory and run `docker build . -t user-image`
- 2. cd to `/main-server` and run `docker-compose -f docker-compose.dev.yml build app`

-#### Creating a bridge network
- 1. Before starting servers, create a bridge network `docker network create -d bridge executeit`

-#### Start the Servers
- 1. cd to `/main-server` and run `docker-compose -f docker-compose.dev.yml up`.
-This will start traefik, convergence, mongo-db, and main-server
- 2. Traefik will serve as reverse proxy to all the container through `http://localhost`

-#### Start the React Client
- 1. cd to `/main-client` and run `npm install`
- 2. Then start the server by `npm start`.
-Please make sure that the client is hosted on port 3000 only because the port is added on google cloud console.

- Now navigate to `http://localhost:3000` and start exploring our project

  ### System Architecture